LogtalkDotOrg/logtalk.org/_pages/learning.md

 ```
 In the context of the top-level interpreter, the `{}/1` goal is just a handy shortcut for
 the [`logtalk_load/1`](https://logtalk.org/manuals/refman/predicates/logtalk_load_1.html)
 predicate.
+The argument uses _library notation_ to specify the file to load: `planets` is
+the library name (an alias to a directory of source files) and `loader` is the
+file name (with the extension omitted).

 Let's try a query:

 ```
 ?- mars::weight(m2, W2).